 The USDA APHIS conducts the Honey Bee Pest and Disease Survey as a means of identifying pests, pathogens, and disease affecting honey bees in the United States.
 This data set contains information on apiary samples collected from 2009 to 2014 throughout the United States.
 Forty states with 2552 samples are in the data set.
 In each sampled apiary, at least 8 colonies are tested for a number of diseases and pests.
-Not all samples are tested for pollen residue; 676 samples have pollen sample results.
+Not all samples are tested for pollen residue; only 676 samples have pollen sample results.
 Since there is no crop information for samples in Hawaii, we exclude these areas from our analysis as well.
+Along with excluding migratory colonies, this leaves us with a sample of …..

-We use Varroa mites and Nosema parasite as indicators of bee health and explore what environmental factors would contribute to higher prevalence in these diseases.
+We use Varroa mites and Nosema parasite loads as indicators of bee health and explore what environmental factors contribute to a higher prevalence of these diseases.
 The loads of both morbidity factors are continuous and log normally distributed, thus we include their natural log forms as variables of interest.
-Following previous entomology literature, we add one to Varroa loads before the log transformation in order to retain zero observations (Holt, 2014).
-Nothing is added to Nosema load values before the transformation because half of the samples do not contain Nosema.
 Using geocoded data, we plot the raster density maps for Varroa mites and Nosema parasites for non-migratory apiaries with pollen results and find a correlation between the detection of neonics and higher levels of diseases (see Appendix… the map I made for GIS class).
-This suggests that bees’ exposure to neonics would potentially contribute to more death.
+This suggests that bees’ exposure to neonics may potentially contribute to higher disease levels.

-In order to estimate the degree of neonicotinoid exposure, we first identify the crops are traditionally seed treated with neonicotinoids, including corn, soy, cotton, canola, sorghum, barley, rice and wheat.
+To estimate the degree of neonicotinoid exposure, we first identify the crops are traditionally seed treated with neonicotinoids, including corn, soy, cotton, canola, sorghum, barley, rice and wheat.
 Then we map the sampled non-migratory apiaries in APHIS onto NASS cropscape data determine the crops grown within a 2-mile radius of each apiary.
 The resolution of these data is set at 30 meters squared per pixel (USDA NASS n.d.).
 We extract the crop area within two miles of each apiary as this is vicinity in which bees typically do most of their foraging (Eckert, 1933).
 Honey bees will travel further if necessary but will conserve energy by foraging locally when possible (Eckert 1933).
-Therefore, this two mile area, which composes over 8,000 acres provides the best estimate of the crops that bees would forage on.

-We define crop area using to different strategies.
-First, we calculate the percentage of the two mile buffer area occupied by each crop with the assumption that a linear relationship exists between changes in treated crop area and morbidity loads.
-The second strategy is to use natural log transformations of the crop areas plus the crop area pixel size.
-This method assumes that the marginal effects from increases of crop area at low level of crop acreages are higher than at high levels of crop acreage.
-Adding the pixel size helps insure that the observations of crop areas of zero do not drop out of the analysis.
-Both of these strategies are employed because real world relation between neonicotinoids and the morbidity factors is unknown.
-Therefore, there exist insufficient theoretical assumptions to guide a decision as to which area definition is more accurate.
+Therefore, this two mile area, which comprises over 8,000 acres, provides the best estimate of the crops and landscape that bees would interact with during their foraging.
+We then calculate the percentage of the two mile buffer area occupied by each crop with the assumption that a linear relationship exists between changes in treated crop area and morbidity loads.